 Sleeping in a warm and highly humid environment increases the frequency of wakefulness episodes while low humidity dries out and inflames the respiratory tract.3 Ideally, humidity in the bedroom should be between 40–60 %.
 To increase humidity, you can use a vaporizer or a humidifier, or simply place bowls of water near the heat sources.
 The common methods to decrease humidity include promoting air flow (ventilating) and using a dehumidifier or an air conditioner.

 Air pollution (mostly associated with traffic) affects sleep by acting upon the central nervous system and the upper airways.
 This can lead to reduced oxygen levels in the blood, respiratory acidosis, and obstructive sleep apnea.
 Furthermore, air pollutants can also contain allergens that induce inflammation, which in turn affects sleep quality.4 Air pollution meters usually display the VOC value (volatile organic compounds).

-Click here to check the level of air pollution in your region (real-time data).
+Check this link to descover the level of air pollution in your region (real-time data).

 © CC-by 2.0, Collage Catalina Sparleanu, PhD, Foundation Diet and Health

 Noises above 50dB will shorten your total sleeping time.
 Even if you think you have become accustomed to the constant sounds in your environment, your body still perceives these and reacts accordingly.